kafka-ops/julie/docs/config-values.rst

     topology.state.cluster.enabled=false

-Control allowed Topics to be managed by KTB
+Control allowed Topics to be managed by Julie Ops
 -----------

-This property is used to control which Topics are allowed to be managed by the KTB, this variable contains a list of allowed prefixes.
+This property is used to control which Topics are allowed to be managed by Julie Ops, this variable contains a list of allowed prefixes.

 **Property**: *topology.topic.managed.prefixes*
 **Default value**: "[]"